tsdat/tsdat/docs/source/tutorials/pipeline_customization.rst

   test ``CheckMonotonic`` on all "COORDS", and one of my coordinate variables is a string array (e.g 'direction': ['x','y','z'], this function will fail.
 Fix this by replacing "COORDS" with only numeric coordinates (e.g. 'time').

+  4. If a QC handler doesn't appear to be running on a variable, make sure it's not being overridden by another in the same pipeline.

+  5. Pipeline is "skipped".
+Make sure your regex pattern in pipeline.yaml matches your filename.
+There are regex file match checkers online for a sanity check.